LLNL/radiuss-ci/docs/sphinx/user_guide/use_spack.rst

 ^^^^^^^^^^

 It is not trivial to provide a universal configuration for MacOS.
-Instead, the developper will likely have to complete the ``packages.yaml`` file in order to adapt the location and version of externally installed dependencies.
+Instead, the developer will likely have to complete the ``packages.yaml`` file in order to adapt the location and version of externally installed dependencies.